 Windows 8 Consumer Preview has been available for a couple of days now.
-If you downloaded an ISO image of the new operating system but you don’t want to install it on your home PC you can always virtualize it.
+If you downloaded an ISO of the new operating system but you don’t want to install it on your home PC you can always try virtualization software.
 If you prefer to do this the free way I suggest using VirtualBox, since it is free and easy to use.
-Here is how to setup up Windows 8 Consumer Preview in VirtualBox.
+Here is how to install Windows 8 in VirtualBox.

 You will need VirtualBox, note the version I am using at the time of this writing is 4.1.8 on Windows 7 x64, and a copy of the ISO with the Windows 8 product key that matches the ISO you downloaded, which is on the same page.